 Shingles normally lasts between 2-4 weeks but can linger much longer in older patients, which is why supplementing with immune-building herbs is essential in getting over shingles.

 Continue reading to learn some of the most effective home remedies sent by our readers to heal the painful shingles blisters and nerve pain.
-The most popular cure is apple cider vinegar, but our readers have also reported success using aloe vera, cayenne pepper, colloidal silver, coconut oil, and a whole lot of other remedies.
+The most popular remedy is apple cider vinegar, but our readers have also reported success using aloe vera, cayenne pepper, colloidal silver, coconut oil, and many other remedies.

 Art Solbrig from California recommends grinding aspirin into a fine powder and mixing it into a fast absorbing lotion like Cetaphil and applying that to the skin every few hours.
-This simple aspirin remedy has helped a number of people find relief.
+This simple aspirin remedy has helped a number of people find relief, including an elderly family member of EC.